Modeling the spatial growth of cities: Statistical physics models

 Benguigui also explored the potential application of this model to real urban growth.
-To reproduce the radial population profiles $\rho(r)$ of cities such as Baltimore, Paris, and London, he introduced a dependence $p = p(n)$, where $n$ is the number of particles already in the aggregate.
+To reproduce the radial population profiles $\rho(r)$ of cities (discussed in~\ref{subsec:clark}) such as Baltimore, Paris, and London, he introduced a dependence $p = p(n)$, where $n$ is the number of particles already in the aggregate.
 The function $p(n)$ must satisfy two constraints: it should be close to zero for small $n$, to ensure a dense urban core, and become much larger than $p_c$ at large $n$, to account for the formation of peripheral clusters.
 With appropriate functional forms, the model was able to reproduce empirical $\rho(r)$ curves in good agreement with the data.
 However, the resulting morphologies differ significantly from those observed in real cities.
 This discrepancy likely arises from the assumption of a single growing cluster, whereas actual urban systems grow through the simultaneous expansion and aggregation of multiple sub-clusters.
+In this respect, the model captures one important stylized fact of urban morphology—namely the radial decay of density $\rho(r)$ and the associated mass scaling $N(r)$—but it fails to reproduce another key feature of real cities: the coexistence of multiple centers and secondary clusters that emerge during the growth process.

 In a subsequent study~\cite{benguigui2001dynamics}, the model was applied to simulate the historical growth of Petah Tikvah, a small town in the Tel Aviv metropolitan area.
-The simulated clusters produced shown in Fig.~\ref{fig:benguigui2} using the \textit{p}-model display good agreement with historical built-up area maps from 1949 to 1996, both in radial profile and morphological structure.
+The simulated clusters shown in Fig.~\ref{fig:benguigui2} using the $p$-model display good agreement with historical built-up area maps from 1949 to 1996, both in their radial density profile and their overall morphological evolution.